Play Therapy in Tampa, St. Petersburg & Sarasota

 In our therapeutic playrooms, children are invited to use toys, art materials, and games to:

-Process anxiety, grief, trauma, or behavioral challenges
+Process anxiety in children, grief, trauma, or therapy for behavioral challenges

 Learn emotional regulation and problem-solving